 Once Upon a Time in Hollywood (2019)

 In a year of generally mediocre films it is not difficult to stand out, especially if your name is Quentin Tarantino.
-Whether the critical acclaim heaped on Once Upon a Time in Hollywood (2019) is warranted or not depends on your taste for films without a narrative core that ooze melodramatic nostalgia and blur the transient realities of watching movies about making movies.
+Whether the critical acclaim heaped on Once Upon a Time in Hollywood (2019) is warranted depends on whether you enjoy films without a narrative core that ooze melodramatic nostalgia and blur the ambiguity of watching movies about making movies.

 The plotline unfolds in slow motion and when it finally does, it is largely inconsequential.
 The story is based around the declining career of a 1950s B-grade Western actor called Rick Dalton (Leonardo DiCaprio) whose last chance is to capitalise on the popularity of ‘spaghetti westerns’.
 His alter ego and long-time double Cliff Booth (Brad Pitt) is the real thing: a war veteran and martial arts expert whose role in life is to make Rick believe in himself, despite the truth.
 Within this loose cinematic frame, the film meanders from skit to skit without the connective tissue that makes for purposeful or coherent storytelling.
 It builds a two and a half hour filmic scaffold that culminates in ten gruesome minutes loosely based on the Charles Manson-inspired murder of Sharon Tate (Margot Robbie).